Electrical Flows over Spanning Trees: A 2-Approximation for Uniform Grid

 Therefore, we need to order our disjoint paths in the lower triangle in a way that allows merging minimum load subtrees in the upper triangle; we call this the \emph{uncrossing step}.
 In the following lemma, we show that the number of successors of edges on the main diagonal can be any permutation of the numbers $1,2,...,n$.

-\begin{lemma}[Disjoint paths] We can obtain a shortest path decomposition of the lower triangle of the grid for any ordering of numbers $1,2,...,n$, specifying the number of successors of edges on the left diagonal of the grid. \end{lemma} \begin{proof} We give a recursive construction which also proves the existence of such paths.
+\begin{lemma}[Disjoint paths] We can obtain a disjoint path decomposition of the lower triangle of the grid ({i.e., a set of $n$ paths from the $n$ points on the diagonal that are shortest between the end-points and cover all the vertices in the lower triangle}) for any ordering of numbers $1,2,...,n$, specifying the number of successors of edges on the left diagonal of the grid. \end{lemma} \begin{proof} We give a recursive construction which also proves the existence of such paths.
 Let $(a_1,a_2,...,a_n)$ be a permutation of $(1,2,...,n)$.
 Put these numbers on the main diagonal.
 Except $a_i=1$ which is already satisfied, connect the rest of the nodes to the nodes of {the} next diagonal, which has $n-1$ nodes, in the same order.
 Now we have to construct a permutation of $(1,2,...,n-1)$ on this new diagonal, because the previous numbers should be decreased by one.
 We can repeat the process.
 An example is performed in Figure~\ref{fig:permutation}. \end{proof}

 Note that Lemma~\ref{lemma:permutation} ensures the adjacency of minimum subtrees in all upper triangle cuts.
 To get the right permutation, we can start from any permutation (say $1,2,...,n$) and do the \minmin\ merging as shown in Figure~\ref{fig:minmin}~(left).
 Then we can do the uncrossing from top to bottom as shown in Figure~\ref{fig:minmin}~(middle) and this gives the desired permutation on the main diagonal.
 Finally, we can construct the lower part of the spanning tree corresponding to that permutation using Lemma~\ref{lemma:permutation}, and construct the upper part of the spanning tree by merging minimum size subtrees in each layer.
 An example of the algorithm is shown in Figure~\ref{fig:minmin}~(right).
 The formal description of the algorithm for general rectangular grids is also tabulated under Algorithm~\ref{alg:minmin}, in which for the case of a rectangular grid, we use the middle part of the grid to connect the lower triangle to the upper triangle via parallel disjoint paths.